310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% endbubble %}
 {% bubble Madara %}
-I was only saying that there’s a lot of people who *believe* that.
+I was only saying that there are a looot of people who *believe* that.

 That includes Kanata-san… to these kinds of people, who believe in such a being… They also believe that Gods, magic, and everything else like it are real, too.

-That’s not necessarily a bad thing.
+That isn’s necessarily a bad thing.
 I mean, if you try to prove to people that Santa Claus isn’t real, it’s not gonna make anyone happy.

 That’s why these customs don’t die out.
 Even now, mamas and papas dress themselves red, wear a white beard, and place presents under their children’s pillows for the ones who believe in him.

 It’s just a daydream to give color to this boring world.
 And I think that’s wonderful—after all, festivals are a necessity in this world.

-Kanata-san being a “God” is exactly that, Chiaki-san.
+Kanata-san being a “God” is exaaactly that, Chiaki-san.
 There are people who yearn and dream for an omniscient being to make all their wishes come true.

-Y’see, it’s ‘cause there was a terrible time when these fantasies were once needed to forget about the pain of reality, even if only for a second.
+Y’see, it’s ‘cause there was a terrible time when these fantasies were once needed to forget aaall about the pain of reality, even if only for a second.

-Weeell, I’m talking like I’ve been through it myself, but obviously, I’m talking about a very old tale from before I was even born.
+Weeell, I talk like I’ve been through it myself, but obviously, I’m talking about a very old tale from before I was even born.

-Kanata-san being a God is just far too stable a fantasy that it’s kept going all the way up to this very generation.
+Kanata-san being a God is just faaar too stable a fantasy that it’s kept going all the way up to this very generation.

 And, after a long period of preparation, this fantasy has even plotted a scheme to maintain itself.
 {% endbubble %}